-acl

-Defines a named IP address matching list, for access control and other uses.
+acl Defines a named IP address matching list, for access control and other uses.

-controls

-Declares control channels to be used by the rndc utility.
+controls Declares control channels to be used by the rndc utility.

-dnssec-policy

-Describes a DNSSEC key and signing policy for zones.
-See dnssec-policy for details.

-Specifies key information for use in authentication and authorization using TSIG.

-logging

-Specifies what information the server logs and where the log messages are sent.

-masters

-Synonym for primaries.

-options

-Controls global server configuration options and sets defaults for other statements.

-parental-agents

-Defines a named list of servers for inclusion in primary and secondary zones' parental-agents lists.

-primaries

-Defines a named list of servers for inclusion in stub and secondary zones' primaries or also-notify lists.
-(Note: this is a synonym for the original keyword masters, which can still be used, but is no longer the preferred terminology.)

-Sets certain configuration options on a per-server basis.
+- dnssec-policy Describes a DNSSEC key and signing policy for zones.
+See dnssec-policy Block Grammar for details. - key Specifies key information for use in authentication and authorization using TSIG. - logging Specifies what information the server logs and where the log messages are sent. - masters Synonym for primaries. - options Controls global server configuration options and sets defaults for other statements. - parental-agents Defines a named list of servers for inclusion in primary and secondary zones' parental-agents lists. - primaries Defines a named list of servers for inclusion in stub and secondary zones' primaries or also-notify lists.
+(Note: this is a synonym for the original keyword masters, which can still be used, but is no longer the preferred terminology.) - server Sets certain configuration options on a per-server basis. - statistics-channels Declares communication channels to get access to named statistics. - tls Specifies configuration information for a TLS connection, including a key-file, cert-file, ca-file, dhparam-file, remote-hostname, ciphers, protocols, prefer-server-ciphers, and session-tickets. - http Specifies configuration information for an HTTP connection, including endponts, listener-clients and streams-per-connection.

-statistics-channels

-Declares communication channels to get access to named statistics.

-tls

-Specifies configuration information for a TLS connection, including a key-file, cert-file, ca-file, dhparam-file, remote-hostname, ciphers, protocols, prefer-server-ciphers, and session-tickets.

-http

-Specifies configuration information for an HTTP connection, including endpoints, listener-clients, and streams-per-connection.

-trust-anchors

-Defines DNSSEC trust anchors: if used with the initial-key or initial-ds keyword, trust anchors are kept up-to-date using RFC 5011 trust anchor maintenance; if used with static-key or static-ds, keys are permanent.
+- trust-anchors Defines DNSSEC trust anchors: if used with the initial-key or initial-ds keyword, trust anchors are kept up-to-date using RFC 5011 trust anchor maintenance; if used with static-key or static-ds, keys are permanent. - managed-keys Is identical to trust-anchors; this option is deprecated in favor of trust-anchors with the initial-key keyword, and may be removed in a future release. - trusted-keys Defines permanent trusted DNSSEC keys; this option is deprecated in favor of trust-anchors with the static-key keyword, and may be removed in a future release. - view Defines a view. - zone Defines a zone.

-managed-keys

-Is identical to trust-anchors; this option is deprecated in favor of trust-anchors with the initial-key keyword, and may be removed in a future release.

-trusted-keys

-Defines permanent trusted DNSSEC keys; this option is deprecated in favor of trust-anchors with the static-key keyword, and may be removed in a future release.